dabronc/hyperf/README.md

                            own use
 * **Example use code:** A safe and easy to way to see and use code from the HTK in other scripts, even proprietary ones
+* **Exo.sh:** A wrapper shell for cloud, devops, power user, and configuration management operations, using Vagrant, Ansible, and SSH.
+              (Coming soon: OpenSSL, AWS, Docker, and Kubernetes!)
 * **PLUSH:** The (P)ortable (L)inux (U)ser (SH)ell for fast, easy,
              HyPerf-customized pre-configuration of the default Linux Bash shell environment, including: